Practice Free Associate Cloud Engineer Exam Online Questions

 Explanation:

 GKE Autopilot is a mode of operation in GKE where Google manages the underlying infrastructure, including nodes, node pools, and their upgrades.
 This significantly reduces the management and operational overhead for the user, allowing teams to focus solely on deploying and managing their containerized applications.
-Since the applications are not exposed publicly, the zonal or regional nature of the cluster primarily impacts availability within Google Cloud, and Autopilot is available for
+Since the applications are not exposed publicly, the zonal or regional nature of the cluster primarily impacts availability within Google Cloud, and Autopilot is available for both.
+Autopilot minimizes the operational burden, which is a key requirement.

 Option A: A Standard zonal GKE cluster requires you to manage the nodes yourself, including sizing, scaling, and upgrades, increasing operational overhead compared to Autopilot.